Steve Wainstead's home page

 during the late 1980s through the late 1990s.

-about 1983 to about 1988 I avidly photographed underground music
+of the Rock Hall.
+From 1983 to 1988 I avidly photographed underground

-in Cleveland, and I took over 8,000 shots in that period.
-I have been
+music in Cleveland, and I took over 8,000 shots in that period.
+I have

-asked many times over the years to do a show so people can see all the
+been asked many times over the years to do a show so people can see

-work I did, but that would take quite a bit of time and effort.
+all the work I did, but that would take quite a bit of time and

-I put some photos on the web as an experiment.
+effort.
+I put some photos on the web as an experiment back in 1996.

 Enter the gallery